Sana-qurishi/Git-demo/README.md

 # Git-demo
-I am searching new ways to github
+I am searching new ways to use github this is going to be a new cool way